Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Intuition.** Your capacity to read people and situations, understand clues, and connect related ideas and concepts.

-**Courage.** Your capacity to perform under pressure and stay calm in dangerous situations.
+**Grit.** Your capacity to perform under pressure and stay calm in dangerous situations.

 ### Determining Attribute Values
 There are several ways to determine your Attribute Values.